LobotomyDC/RuneCast/README.md

     they must be converted to a hexadecimal representation [0-padded to a multiple of eight characters](https://github.com/kokke/tiny-bignum-c/issues/14)

+## Credits
+* @Bruceleeto for the initial porting attempt, helping me get started with a makefile, as well as a few pointers I probably should have figured out by reading the documentation
+* The Simulant.dev and OpenRSC Discord Servers

 for the desktop version, these are passed as command-line arguments. on the web they're passed in the URL hash separated by commas